sezanzeb/alsa-control/README.md

 python3 setup.py install
 ```

-Start the daemon that will display notifications on volume changes.
+Start the daemon.
 You can put this into your autostart.

 ```
 alsacontrol-notify-daemon-gtk